Cross-correlating dark sirens and galaxies: constraints on $H_0$ from GWTC-3 of LIGO-Virgo-KAGRA: GW catalog and galaxy catalog selection function

-\textit{GW catalog and selection function} : In this analysis, we use the publicly available GW catalog GWTC-3 detected by the LVK collaboration \cite{LIGOScientific:2021djp}.
-As the most constraining estimations of cosmological parameters can be made from sources with high matched filtering SNR, we select samples from GWTC-3 with SNR $\geq$ 11.
+In this analysis, we use the publicly available GW catalog GWTC-3 detected by the LVK collaboration \citep{LIGOScientific:2021djp}.
+As the most constraining estimations of cosmological parameters can be made from sources having a high matched-filtering SNR, we select samples from GWTC-3 with SNR $\geq$ 11.
 Also, as the cross-correlation technique is most effective for sources with better sky localization error, we further select sources with sky localization error $\Delta \Omega \leq 30$ sq. deg at $68.3\%$ CI.
 These two selections lead to a total of eight GW events, namely GW170818, GW190412, GW190814, GW190701$\_$203306, GW190720$\_$000836, GW200129$\_$0065458, GW200224$\_$222234, and GW200311$\_$115853.
-The posteriors on the sky position and the luminosity distance are shown in Fig.~\ref{fig:gwtc-3}.

-\textit{Galaxy catalog and selection function :} We use galaxies from the 2MASS Photometric Redshift catalog \cite[2MPZ, Fig.~\ref{fig:2MPZ};][]{Bilicki:2013sza} and WISE cross SuperCOSMOS Photometric Redshift catalog \cite[WSC, Fig.~\ref{fig:2MPZ};][]{Bilicki:2016irk}.\footnote{The details of both these catalogs can be found in \cite{Bilicki:2013sza} and \cite{Bilicki:2016irk}.} 2MPZ is derived from the all-sky 2MASS near-infrared extended source catalog (XSC) \citep{Jarrett00,Skrutskie06}, cross-matched to the infrared AllWISE \cite{Wright10} and optical SuperCOSMOS catalogs \cite{Hambly01a,Hambly01b,Hambly01c,Peacock16}.
-WSC is constructed in a similar way, but cross-matching AllWISE and SuperCOSMOS only.
-For WSC, we further apply a color cut of $\rm{W}1-\rm{W}2 >0.2$ to the publicly available sample to reduce stellar contamination and increase uniformity \citep{Xavier19}.
-The galaxy samples are further described and validated in \cite{Krolewski22}, including the impact of changing the selection criteria.
+The posteriors on the luminosity distance are shown in Fig.~\ref{fig:gwtc-dl} and the sky map of the GW sources and the sky mask are shown in Fig.~\ref{fig:gwtc-3}. {The spatial distribution of the GW sources in the sky with good sky localization error depends on the number of GW detectors operational at the time of observation, the noise and antenna pattern of the individual detectors, and also on the properties of the individual GW sources.
+For sources with higher masses, the sky localization error is improved.} Also, for sources with unequal masses, the sky localization error will be better.
+In our analysis, we consider only the fraction of the sky ($f_{\textrm{sky}} \sim 2\%$) that's allowed by the well-localized sources for which the sky localization error is less than 30 sq. deg for O3 sensitivity of GW detectors.

+We construct three GW maps from the selected GW samples composed of Set-1 (GW190814), Set-2 (GW170818, GW1901412, GW190720\_000836, GW2001129\_065458, GW200311\_115853), and Set-3 (GW190701\_203306, GW200224\_222234).
+These maps are constructed based on their luminosity distance distribution.
+Sources with a similar maximum value of the posterior distribution are combined to enhance the cross-correlation signal.